 Many a person has claimed that one of the most constructive aspects of waking up earlier is the chance to take a breath and decide what your goals are for the day.
 By planning out your day before it has even started you are able to be more goal orientated and get more done.
-Writing down the things you wish to achieve that day could also be beneficial as it frees up your mind and takes away the stress of having to memorise your to-do list, that’s not to mention it’s the perfect way to avoid that annoying moment of knowing that you have something important to do but being unable to remember what it was.
+Writing down the things you wish to achieve that day could also be beneficial as it frees up your mind and takes away the stress of having to memorize your to-do list, that’s not to mention it’s the perfect way to avoid that annoying moment of knowing that you have something important to do but being unable to remember what it was.

 Another advantage of waking up earlier is being able to have a good breakfast, in place of a piece of bread with some jam because “that’s all you have time to make”, or worse no breakfast at all.
 The early start provides you with a bit of extra time to really think about what you want to eat and make a tasty and nutritious meal.

 Thirdly, we have the productivity factor.
 This is perhaps the main reason why people decide to start getting up earlier in the first place.
-For a lot of us the late nights aren’t productive; by the time you get to 9, 10 or 11 o’clock, you’re tired and unmotivated and as a result the majority of us use this time to watch TV or Youtube videos that do not enrich our lives in any way!
+For a lot of us the late nights aren’t productive; by the time you get to 9, 10 or 11 o’clock, you’re tired and unmotivated and as a result the majority of us use this time to watch TV or YouTube videos that do not enrich our lives in any way!
 Whereas, the mornings are when you have the most energy, after a good night’s sleep, so why not wake up a bit earlier so that you can put that energy to good use?

 The example that people generally give is exercise.
 In the afternoon or evening, after a full day at work or school, exercise is the last thing you want to do and consequently you decide to skip a workout session.
-But imagine if you had more time in the morning to use your morning energy to work out before you even truely started your day.
+But imagine if you had more time in the morning to use your morning energy to work out before you even truly started your day.